 Step 35 You should now be able to run the server in SSL mode if you followed this guide and if I didnt mess up somewhere along the way:

 Step 36 Profit!

 Status Page

-Keeping track of multiple processes, accounts and hashing keys can be a pain.
-To help, you can use the status page to view the status of each of your workers, their accounts and your hashing keys.
+Keeping track of multiple processes and accounts can be a pain.
+To help, you can use the status page to view the status of each of your workers and their accounts.